skylarshaffer/skylarshaffer/README.md

 I am a Full-Stack Web Developer and recent bootcamp graduate with team management experience from my years in IT.
 I specialize in serverless React applications and security research.

+![Header](https://github.com/skylarshaffer/skylarshaffer/assets/161654841/921436e3-f794-4c9b-bd40-957c9045b3ba)

 I find API vulnerabilities in my free time, and I am especially passionate about the LEGO system.
-My loftiest goal is to better encompass and standardize LEGO part classification.
+My loftiest goal is to create the end-all LEGO part classification system.

-![Header](https://github.com/skylarshaffer/skylarshaffer/assets/161654841/921436e3-f794-4c9b-bd40-957c9045b3ba)

 ## :computer: RN